liam-wiltshire/talks/mysql/content.md

 - mySQL has functions for both 'flat' spatial calculations, and spherical ones (since 5.7)
 - For most of our purposes, we are probably dealing with the Earth!
  - ST_Distance_Sphere

+???
+- By default ST_DISTANCE_SPHERE will assume we are talking about a spherical earth.
+ - However, it does take an optional third argument - a radius in meters,
+  - So when Elon Musk needs a Tesla store locator on Mars, he should be fine

 ---